EQAR/deqar-docs/docs/architecture_data_model.md

     - For reports, the agency can provide a local identifier with each new report submitted; the local identifier may be used to later update the report using CSV or JSON and may also help each agency to synchronise its local system with DEQAR.
     - For programmes, the first time an agency provides information on a programme to DEQAR, a local (or national) identifier can be submitted along with data on the programme; the identifier can later be used by the agency for any report on the same programme.

-The identification of each entity type is explained in detail below.
+The identification of each type of object is explained in detail below.

 ### Agency Identifiers